MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 The process of developing a change for each repository is described through these Working Practices.
 A flowchart of this process is included below.

-Simulation Systems github repositories are setup with at least 2 protected branches, ``main`` and ``stable`` (with the potential for additional version branches to be added).
+Simulation Systems GitHub repositories are setup with at least 2 protected branches, ``main`` and ``stable`` (with the potential for additional version branches to be added).

-* ``main`` - This is the default github branch and is the branch that new development pull requests should target.
+* ``main`` - This is the default GitHub branch and is the branch that new development pull requests should target.
 It will never be behind ``stable`` branch, but will regularly be ahead.
 * ``stable`` - This branch represents the codebase at a version release and